LeonardoLupori/RiffleShuffle/README.md

     Furthermore, it's very likely that the user's preprocessing will be different.

 * **SupportFiles**
     Contains Atlas data used in rsPlaneAssignment.
-    This was obtained form https://mouse.brain-map.org/
+    This was obtained form the [Allen Brain Atlas](https://mouse.brain-map.org/)

 * **DataForPC**
     Sample data for rsTrainContour and rsTrainMask.